-While the Arizona Girlchoir is inclusive for all singers, whether public schooled or homeschooled, homeschooling girls generally make up one-third to one-half of our singers at any given time, and our staff is well-versed in serving the needs of our homeschooling population!
+While the Arizona Girlchoir welcomes all singers, homeschooling girls generally make up one-third to one-half of our singers at any given time, and our staff is well-versed in serving the needs of our homeschooling population!

 Listen to Mike Farris of HSLDA interview Steven McCollum of Patrick Henry College about the benefits of choral education for homeschoolers!